 I just wanted someone there, with me.
 And I didn’t need words at all.

-Those experiencing the rawness of recent loss do not want your spiritual explanations or reasoning.
+Those experiencing the rawness of a recent death do not want your spiritual explanations or reasoning.

 Just be there.
 Put yourself in their shoes, and wrap your blanket of comfort around them.
 Let crying happen on both sides, if it arises.
 And honor the energy by keeping a distance from the mourner unless they specifically ask to be touched.
 Your gift of compassion will never wear away.
 You are helping a soul to grow in the gentlest of ways.